 Does pushing the caliper pistons in when changing the pads push contaminants from the calipers back toward the ABS unit or master cylinder?
 Ford says no. There's not enough movement or migration to cause a problem.

-NEW TECHNOLOGY -- Ford says increasing brake life is a major goal for future vehicles.
+LONGER BRAKE LIFE -- Ford says increasing brake life is a major goal for future vehicles.
 Ford wants the brakes to be "unseen and unheard" by the vehicle owner for 150,000 miles.
 Nobody is there yet with friction, but Ford says the rest of the brake system is now being built to go 150,000 miles plus.
 They're doing it by using larger, cooler running rotors, improving airflow to the brakes, installing thicker brake linings and revamping their durability validation tests for brake parts.
 The key to brake longevity is better heat management.

 Ford says older ABS systems used 8-bit processors that could provide only limited brake control functions.
 The newer ABS systems have 32-bit processors and are much faster, so they can handle a wider range of control functions.
 The newer systems pulse the ABS control valves in small ,quick movements rather than simply switch them on and off, which allows them to provide more precise ABS, traction control and stability control functions.
 This feature has allowed the ABS system to take over the job of providing rear brake proportioning on some vehicles, eliminating the need for a rear brake proportioning valve.

 TSBs -- The alloy wheels on Expedition and F-series trucks were originally equipped with flat washers under the lug nuts.
 The lugs nuts had a tendency to work loose, so Ford had a recall to replace the washers with ones that had a special coating to increase torque retention.
-For model year 2002, Ford increased the size of the studs to 12 mm and upped the torque spec for the lug nuts from 100 ft. lbs to 150 ft. lbs. on the 2002 models only.
+Back in 2002, Ford increased the size of the studs to 12 mm and upped the torque spec for the lug nuts from 100 ft. lbs to 150 ft. lbs. on the 2002 models only.
 Do not increase the torque on the earlier model lug nuts as overtightening can stretch and break the studs.